Nathan Larson (criminal): Political positions and online advocacy

 In his 2008 candidacy for Congress, Larson advocated doing away with government at all levels, saying, "All government functions could be better performed by the private sector".
 Endorsed by the Libertarian Party of Virginia, he stated in its newsletter that the primary aim of his candidacy was introducing libertarian ideas; he focused on transportation, proposing that the U.S. highway and rail systems be auctioned off to private owners who would compete to offer toll-based services, and also that private property rights be extended to Chesapeake Bay.
 In 2017, as a self-described "red pill Libertarian", his platform included legalizing child pornography and polygyny, eliminating state funding for girls' and women's education, and repealing the Nineteenth Amendment to the United States Constitution, which gave women the right to vote.

 Larson's online manifesto in 2018, which has since been taken down, advocated for "benevolent white supremacy" and named Adolf Hitler as a "white supremacist hero".
 It called for free trade, "putting an end to U.S. involvement in foreign wars arising from our country's alliance with Israel", drug legalization, suicide rights, protection of gun ownership rights, legalization of child pornography, legalization of incestous marriage, and repeal of the 1994 Violence Against Women Act.
 Regarding women, he stated: "We need to switch to a system that classifies women as property, initially of their fathers and later of their husbands"; he blamed school shootings on feminism, saying: "Guns don't kill people – feminists do."
 After withdrawing his candidacy in August 2018, he offered his endorsement to Democrat Jennifer Wexton, giving as one of his reasons that the Republican incumbent, Barbara Comstock, "continually takes the side of career women".
+Wexton declined his endorsement.
 On white supremacy, he said that whites are supposedly superior to other races because of "our cultural creativeness, our willingness to invest in the long term rather than living for today, and our conscientious desire to do the right thing even if it requires heroic self-sacrifice for the good of society", and must resist Jews' attempts to "attain complete supremacy" in the U.S., which would lead to their "destroy[ing] what made this country worth living in".